The Privatization of Public Education

-- In New Orleans, where the first big outside money was seen in a school board race in 2012, there are only 14 public schools left, the rest are charters.
+- In New Orleans, where the first big outside money was seen in a school board race in 2018, there NO public schools left.
+They are all charters.

 - In the 2013 Los Angeles Unified School Board race, pro-public education candidate Monica Ratliff had less than $52,000 in campaign funds, while her opponent had $2.2 million.
 Ratliff was outspent 84-1, but she WON – proof that the privatizers CAN be defeated.

-- Who were the privatization players in LAUSD?
+- Who were the privatization players in LAUSD in 2013?

 - Michael Bloomberg $1,000,000